legendu-net/blog/misc/content/2019-12-24-tips-on-kaggle.markdown

 ## Tips for Competition on Kaggle

+## Choose the Right Competitions

+If you are a beginner,
+tackle the "Getting Started" competitions.
+You can try "Research" and "Feature" competitions when you become experienced.

+## Set incremental goals

+## Review most voted kernels

+## Ask questions on the forums

 ### Keep a logbook or use a model versioning tool

 It is a good to keep a logbook or use a model versioning tool